OlivierLD/raspberry-coffee/NMEA.multiplexer/README.md

 ## A note on the build
 As you must have seen, we use `Gradle` here, along with the `ShadowJar` plugin.
-This plugin gathers **all** the dependencies, and puts them all together in a sin gle `jar` file (named a fat-jar).
+This plugin gathers **all** the dependencies, and puts them all together in a single `jar` file (named a fat-jar).
 This makes your life considerably easier, just put the jar named `build/libs/NMEA.multiplexer-1.0-all.jar` in your classpath (see for example in the `mux.sh`), and you have everything you need in there.

   This `fat-jar` is currently (Apr-2017) a bit more than 7 Mb big.
 In some cases, you might want to trim the jar down, to make it smaller.
-If you do not need the classes that can be dynamically loaded, if you are not interested in the I<small><sup>2</sup></small>C sensors, etc, you ciuld very well prune those projects, the resulting jar can be substantially smaller.
+If you do not need the classes that can be dynamically loaded, if you are not interested in the I<small><sup>2</sup></small>C sensors, etc, you could very well prune those projects, the resulting jar can be substantially smaller.
 To do so for yourself, refer to the [Gradle documentation](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=0ahUKEwiXufPqx5rTAhXKjVQKHf2QBi0QFggaMAA&url=https%3A%2F%2Fgradle.org%2Fdocs&usg=AFQjCNFkgIMSDYmyaVIV4OYlAyeNXPOJdA&sig2=y-NBJymPfGVgEOf_WE8QLw&bvm=bv.152174688,d.cGw).

 ## Open Issues